everactive/network-manager/docs/configure-wifi-connections.md

 $ nmcli c modify <name> wifi-sec.key-mgmt wpa-psk wifi-sec.psk <password>
 ```

-<name> is an arbitrary name given to the connection, and <password> is the
+&lt;name&gt; is an arbitrary name given to the connection, and &lt;password&gt; is the
 password for the connection (this last command can be used to change the
 password too).
 The password needs to have 8-63 characters or 64 hexadecimal characters to specify a full 256-bit key.
 New connections have DHCP enabled
 for both IPv4 and IPv6 by default.